wh-alice/mig_visualstudio/vs/misc/protected-types-can-only-be-declared-inside-of-a-class.md

 ---
-title: "Protected types can only be declared inside of a class | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Protected types can only be declared inside of a class" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"